 This tip for maximizing your VILT isn’t just a best practice; it’s a must-do.
 In most VILT platforms, you cannot add polls and breakout activities after you begin presenting.
 Make sure you set them up beforehand and label them in a way that’s easy to understand, so they’re ready to roll as you start presenting.

-2. Add Variety To Your VILT Small Groups
+Add Variety To Your VILT Small Group Breakout Activities

 Ideally, you’ll have more than one small group activity in your VILT; be sure to switch up how the groups are divided, which will help the session feel dynamic.
 You can do this in a couple of ways: